CraftAcademyLabs/ca_course/react_bmi.md

 So here we fetch the state that was exported from the `App.js`.
 It was sent to this component as props and in this `DisplayComponent` we will store it in variables as you can see.

+## The logic

 Now we want to create a logic module for the actual calculation part.
-We want to keep the component clean that is why we extract it to a seperate file.
+We want to keep the component clean that is why we extract it to a separate file.

 Run this in the terminal:

 `touch src/BMICalculator.js`

-This is going to be a pure vanilla javascript file with no mention of react.
-You have written this function in another appllication before in the bootcamp.
+This is going to be a pure vanilla javascript file with no mention of React.
+You have written this function in another application before in the bootcamp.
 You can either use this code snippet we give you or reuse your old code, just remember to use the `export` keyword in front of the function you want to be able to access from outside of this file.

 Write this code in your newly created file: